-44 This view is echoed, including in the context of the relevant United States domestic legislation, namely the Foreign Sovereign Immunities Act, by Ingrid (Wuerth) Brunk: 'Under the FSIA, immunity protects foreign states from jurisdiction of courts in the United States and it protects a foreign state's property in the United States from "attachment arrest and execution."
+44 Such immunity from enforcement, including in the context of the relevant United States domestic legislation, namely the Foreign Sovereign Immunities Act, is supported by Ingrid (Wuerth) Brunk: 'Under the FSIA, immunity protects foreign states from jurisdiction of courts in the United States and it protects a foreign state's property in the United States from "attachment arrest and execution."
 Those three terms refer to actions against property that are related to or arise out of judicial proceedings.'
 Wuerth, 'Does Foreign Sovereign Immunity Apply'.